 In the words of activist and artist Yolanda Lopez, who took part in the Park’s occupation and was interviewed for the documentary, “There’s greater meaning beyond simply the neighborhood now, there’s a sense of almost a memorial to all the little barrios that exist across the country where working-class people live.
 We’re not going to go down easily.”
 These words ring true, the same as they did over forty years ago.
 Chicano Park is much more than just an ordinary, regular public park.
 We recognize this, the city recognized this, as a National Historic Landmark it is safe to say that not only this country but, people throughout the world recognize this.
 Chicano Park is a testament and monument to Chicano/Chicana resilience, perseverance, and self-determination.
 And it is agency and autonomy such as this, that is exactly what infuriates, enrages and terrifies the small group of pitiful, hateful, insecure people who wish to cause trouble and do harm to both Chicano Park and the greater community at large.
-In the words of musician and activists Immortal Technique we must, “Confront ignorance and lies.
+In the words of musician and activist Immortal Technique we must, “Confront ignorance and lies.
 Give them no safe place to rest, no quarter, no excuses, no moments to sleep”.
 That time is now, whether it be these hateful individuals or the media proxies which continue to mainstream and normalize their lies.
 It is time we actively confronted ignorance and lies we know to be false.
-I hope that you all join us at Chicano Park, Saturday February 3rd to stand in solidarity; as we all come together in unity and solidarity.
+I hope that you all join us at Chicano Park, Saturday, February 3rd to stand in solidarity; as we all come together in unity and solidarity.
 To defend the community, to defend the Barrio, to defend Chicano Park.

 NOTE: If you are attending Saturday’s action we ask that you please respect the requests and wishes of the Chicano Park Steering Committee and the Brown Berets de Aztlán to ensure the safety of both park goers and the surrounding community.
 Thank You.